 |z-Offset||+12 mm||+12 mm||+9 mm||+6 mm|

-In this case, a higher resolution will increase the energy density when engraving.
-If the stamp is engraved at 500 dpi, the engraving speed must be reduced in order to reach the recommended engraving depth of 1.1 mm.
-In contrast, engraving can be faster at a resolution of 1,000 dpi and thus some time can be saved despite the higher resolution.
+In the case of rubber stamps, a higher resolution can increase the energy density during engraving.
+If a stamp is engraved at 500dpi, the engraving speed needs to be reduced to reach the recommended engraving depth of 1.1mm.
+So, engraving can be quicker at a resolution of 1,000dpi and save you some time overall, despite the high resolution.